Traders Aren't Buying The Latest OPEC Rhetoric And What This Opportunity Means For You

 OPEC did indeed cut oil production since the announcement of the deal in November.
 Exports did drop from OPEC as a whole, but lower domestic demand and refinery maintenance led exports to fall below the production cut.
 The near certainty of the deal being extended for the next six months has already been announced, and this time, the cuts will go directly into exports because domestic demand is rising and refineries are back online.

-If after 6-months, OECD storage is still above the five-year average, Saudi would want another extension of the deal.
-Based on any reasonable calculation at the moment, if OPEC adheres to another 6-months of cuts, it's unlikely we need to see another extension as OECD storage will be below the five-year average.
-This statement then shouldn't be taken too literally, but more as a reassurance from the Saudis to the rest of the world.
+If after six months, OECD storage is still above the five-year average, Saudi would want another extension of the deal.
+Based on any reasonable calculation at the moment, if OPEC adheres to another six months of cuts, it's unlikely we need to see another extension as OECD storage will be below the five-year average.
+This statement then shouldn't be taken too literally but more as a reassurance from the Saudis to the rest of the world.

 When you analyze Saudi's statement along with the timeline of the Saudi Aramco IPO, there's a coincidental cutoff point where the Saudis need oil prices to be.
-The current projected IPO timeframe is for the end of 2018 or early 2019.
+The current projected IPO time frame is for the end of 2018 or early 2019.
 The sentiment surrounding oil prices by then will need to improve dramatically in order for them to get close to the $2 trillion valuation they are seeking.
-Rystad Energy estimated that Brent would need to average $75/bbl coupled with the revamped tax and royalty changes for Aramco to achieve the $2 trillion valuation.
-If oil prices remain around $50, Aramco's valuation will be off by 1 to 1.2 trillion, a scenario the Saudis can't and won't tolerate.
+Rystad Energy estimated that Brent would need to average $75/bbl, coupled with the revamped tax and royalty changes for Aramco to achieve the $2 trillion valuation.
+If oil prices remain around $50, Aramco's valuation will be off by 1-1.2 trillion, a scenario the Saudis can't and won't tolerate.

 Combining the scenario where non-OPEC ex-US remains in decline along with Saudi's desire for higher oil prices, we can see that barring any demand shocks, the market will rebalance, and oil prices will rise.